ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.deconz/README.md

 [![NPM](https://nodei.co/npm/iobroker.deconz.png?downloads=true)](https://nodei.co/npm/iobroker.deconz/)

-# Important: Development of Version 2.x.x Stopped.
+# Important: The development of version 2.x.x has been stopped, but the adapter will be further developed.
 Do not install.

 ## Notice
 No Support for Beta/Pre-release Versions of deConz.